data protection

 4. Duration of storage of personal data

-Cookies are stored on the user's computer and transmitted from the user to our site.
-Therefore, as a user, you also have full control over the use of cookies.
+Cookies are stored on the user's computer and transmitted from there to our site.
+Therefore, as a user, you have full control over the use of cookies.
 By changing the settings in your internet browser, you can deactivate or restrict the transmission of cookies.
-Cookies that have already been saved can be deleted at any time.
+Cookies that have already been stored can be deleted at any time.
 This can also be done automatically.
-If cookies are deactivated for our website, it may no longer be possible to fully use all functions of the website.
+If cookies are deactivated for our website, some of its functions may no longer be fully available.

 F. Newsletter